npm/policies/private-modules-terms.md

 <https://github.com/npm/policies/commits/master/private-modules-terms.md>.

 You may only access or use npm Private Modules by agreeing to the npm Open Source Terms as supplemented by these npm Private Modules Terms.
 If npm adds any additional functionality to npm Private Modules, you must agree to these npm Private Modules Terms to use those new features, too.
-You add these npm Private Modules Terms to your agreement with npm by clicking a check box when enabling npm Private Modules for your account on the Website (your _Account_).
+You add these npm Private Modules Terms to your agreement with npm by enabling npm Private Modules for your account on the Website (your _Account_).
 These npm Private Modules Terms then become a part of the contract between you and npm, until you or npm disable npm Private Modules for your Account.

 ## npm Private Modules